Uppsala – the best climate city in Sweden

 Uppsala Produces its Own Biogas

 Since the end of the 1990s Uppsala has had its own production of biogas made from organic waste from households, restaurants and industries.
 Through the years, the operation has grown from producing about 100 000 Nm3 biogas a year to today's production of more than 4 000 000 Nm3 a year.
-It is one of the world's leading facilities for producing biogas from organic waste.
+It is one of the world's leading facilities for producing biogas from organic waste and sewage.
 Apart from being a great energy alternative biogas makes an effective use of our waste in a circular economy.

 The biogas plays an important part in Uppsala's path to a fossil fuel free community.
 The gas is also a better alternative to conventional fuels regarding air quality and pollution.
 It is therefore mainly used to fuel public buses in the city area.
 But is also sold to private car owners and taxi companies.